GenCen administers the following undergraduate academic programs:

 This minor requires enrollment in core course WS/RCAH/LB 304, two courses from an additional core list, as well as at least one elective course chosen from an additional list, and a final capstone experience chosen from either WS 492, a semester guided independent study, or a semester internship experience.
 Students who wish to pursue the minor must contact the GenCen Advisor to arrange an appropriate course of study; elective courses must be approved by the Advisor to ensure adequate LGBTQ Studies content.
 A list of additional approved courses is maintained by the Advisor.

-Visit our advising page for information on our advisers, advising appointments, and walk-in advising hours.
+Visit our advising page for information on our advisers, their walk-in hours, and making an advising appointment.

 Stay Connected with GenCen